 Paradise Irrigation District is still struggling to repair the damaged infrastructure that resulted in more than 10,500 customers being issued a “do not drink” water advisory.

-“We’re doing this because we recognize that we are in a fire-prone area here in Fallbrook,” said general manager Jack Bebee.
+“We do this because we recognize that we are in a fire-prone area here in Fallbrook,” said general manager Jack Bebee.

 Fallbrook’s Rice Fire in 2007 burned 206 homes, 9,000 acres and two commercial properties.
 Bebee said he knows Fallbrook may one day need the help.